Eurozone Economic Confidence Strongest Since Early 2018

 The construction confidence index advanced to 4.9 from 3.0 a month ago, as managers posted better appraisals of the level of order books and more optimistic employment expectations.

-The business confidence rose moderately to 1.50 in May from 1.12 in April.
+The business confidence indicator rose moderately to 1.50 in May from 1.12 in April.

 The employment expectations indicator climbed 2.9 points to 110.1 in May, bringing it further above its long-term average.